ceholden/ceholden.github.io/index.md

 title: Home
 ---

-I am a PhD candidate in the <a href="http://www.bu.edu/earth/">Department of Earth and Environment</a> at <a href="http://www.bu.edu/">Boston University working for <a href="http://www.bu.edu/earth/people/faculty/curtis-e-woodcock/">Curtis Woodcock</a>.
+I am a PhD candidate in the <a href="http://www.bu.edu/earth/">Department of Earth and Environment</a> at <a href="http://www.bu.edu/">Boston University</a> working for <a href="http://www.bu.edu/earth/people/faculty/curtis-e-woodcock/">Curtis Woodcock</a>.
 I am interested in:

 + Remote sensing of land cover and land use change
 + Influence of vegetation and changes in vegetation on terrestrial carbon cycle